aframevr/aframe/CONTRIBUTING.md

 # Filing an Issue

 1. Search the [issue tracker](https://github.com/aframevr/aframe/issues) for similar issues.
-2. Specify the version of A-Frame where the bug occurred.
+2. Specify the version of A-Frame in which the bug occurred.
 3. Specify information about your browser and system (e.g., "Firefox Nightly on OS X")
 4. Describe the problem in detail (i.e., what happened and what you expected would happen).
 5. If possible, provide a small test case with [Codepen](http://codepen.io), a link to your application, and/or a screenshot.
 You can fork this [sample pen](http://codepen.io/anon/pen/KVWpbb).

 # Contributing Code to A-Frame

+Check out the [issues labeled *easy*](https://github.com/aframevr/aframe/issues?q=is%3Aopen+is%3Aissue+label%3Aeasy) for good issues to tackle.

 1. Have a [GitHub account](https://github.com/join).
 2. [Fork](https://github.com/aframevr/aframe/fork) the repository on GitHub.